 Are you looking for top eyelid surgery?
 As time goes on, our eyes begin to lose their youthful appearance.
 Dr. Mohammed Alghoul, a talented eyelid surgeon, provides eye rejuvenation procedures to help patients restore a vibrant appearance to their eyes.
 Dr. Alghoul understands that different eye rejuvenation treatments accomplish different goals.
-To ensure that you receive the exact treatment that you need, Dr. Alghoul offers a full spectrum of surgical and non-surgical procedures, including double eyelid surgery, Botox and filler injections, droopy eyelid treatment, and others.
+To ensure that you receive the exact treatment that you need, Dr. Alghoul offers a full spectrum of surgical and non-surgical procedures, including cosmetic eyelid surgery, Botox and filler injections, droopy eyelid treatment, and others.

 To view results from Dr. Alghoul’s previous patients, visit his eyelid surgery before and after gallery.